Self-Disclosure: A Vulnerability or a Strength?

-On another occasion, a relative of mine visited my house and he won’t go upstairs to say hello to my mom when I insisted he told me that he had some visual problems and won’t be steady on the stairs.
+On another occasion, a relative of mine visited my house and he won’t go upstairs to say hello to my mom.
+When I requested, he told me that he had some visual problems and won’t be steady on the stairs.

 What both these friends did was perfectly normal, an avoidance of self-disclosure.
 It’s only normal not to share one’s health issues with others.